Averociraptor/Robotics_Portfolio/README.md

 9/21/2023 8:30 AM, Decided a tensioner was unnecessary after stabilizing the axles.
 I also added the second wheel and finished the solid axle.
 We did a speed test in the halls 2 days ago and it worked until the battery ran too low and the single motor could no longer overcome the torque of the second gear.
 Now I have charged the battery fully and added a second motor.
 This won't increase speed or velocity but it will affect first-gear torque and second-gear acceleration.
 Today we will do a second speed test to attempt to find its top speed, which means we might need to borrow a radar gun from one of the physics teachers.
 In terms of tooling or object manipulation, as a new assignment asks, we will be trying to have a plow of sorts.
 I also made a dumb move yesterday in my attempt to get out of the school faster, I forgot to save the new program file, luckily for me and my programmer it was like 2 lines and a toggle switch in the program to reverse the motor direction.
 Basically, our goal today is just to make programming fixes, and I am going to make sure the axle is stable.

-9/26/2023 7:45 AM, Today I will be stabilizing the other front wheel so steering becomes more easy, and I will be working on building the plow as part of the assignment for an object manipulator.
+9/26/2023 7:45 AM, Today I will be stabilizing the other front wheel so steering becomes easier, and I will be working on building the plow as part of the assignment for an object manipulator.

 9/28/23 12:50 PM, Okay, I procrastinated a little bit, I will work on the plow today

+10/19/2023 12:45 PM, We gave up on the differential for now, also one of the other builders is starting to work on building a 4-speed transmission rather than our current "basic" 2-speed.

 ![Diagram](https://github.com/Averociraptor/Robotics_Portfolio/blob/main/images/1692995499.337287.jpg?raw=true)